 Field: Surface Name or Radiant Surface Group Name

 This field is the name of the surface (Ref: BuildingSurface) or surface list (Ref: ZoneHVAC:LowTemperatureRadiant:SurfaceGroup) in which the hydronic tubing is embedded/contained.
 This specification attaches the source or sink from the radiant system to a particular surface and the contribution of the system to the heat balances of that surface.
 If this field is a surface list, then the source or sink is attached to all of the surfaces in the list with the radiant system surface group defining the breakdown of how flow rate is split between the various surfaces.
-Only base surfaces (e.g., BuildingSurface:Detailed) are valid.
-Window/Door surfaces and Internal Mass are not valid surface types for embedded radiant systems.
+Base surfaces (e.g., BuildingSurface:Detailed), door surfaces and internal mass are valid.
+Window surfaces are not valid surface types for embedded radiant systems.

 Field: Hydronic Tubing Inside Diameter